 Now, after 20 years, she has two wonderful record-breaking collections to boast about- but she’s still eager to find more gaming systems.

-Linda has traveled the world looking for unique systems to add to her collection.
+Linda has travelled the world looking for unique systems to add to her collection.
 She even took several memorable trips to Japan in search of vintage game sellers.

 Linda credits her late husband as her biggest supporter in expanding her collection.
 He was the first person she shared her new status as a record-breaker with, shortly before his passing in May.
 Her ambition and hard work are officially recognized in the upcoming Guinness World Records 2022, which is being released later this year.